acharjee0712/Acceptscript_node/express-sendfile/README.md

 * copy the myapp folder to the newly created folder
 * copy the expree-sendfile folder to the newly created folder
-* open "constants.js"  file  & modifie the  below   url by changing only the ip address(10.173.102.22) with your local syatem ip address.(open cmmond prompt, type ipconfig, find your system ip address)
+* open "constants.js"  file  & modifie the  below   url by changing only the ip address(10.173.102.22) with your local syatem ip address.(open command prompt, type ipconfig, find your system ip address)

  AcceptJSRequestUrl : 'https://10.173.102.22:8080/myapp/acceptsuite/AcceptJs',